-Acting out little animals is useful for the child’s development for a child learns best through experience.
+Acting out little animals is useful for your child’s development since the kid learns best through experience.

 Take the pictures or the toys of the animals from the rhyme.
 Teach the animals and say their sounds.